for-giobbe/BASE/tutorial_2.md

 If one wants to extract additional branches this step will be faster, as the workflow will recognize the ```.annotation``` files and skip that step.
-By typing ```column -t _ubiquitous_OGs_0VS1/ branch.branch_of_interest.min.spp.2.dNdS.summary``` we can take a look at the output; as you can see each line of the label file generates a summary output, named with the identifyer and the treshold of missing species (min.spp meaning minimum of species).
-This is an ouput for a internal branch:
+By typing ```column -t _ubiquitous_OGs_0VS1/ branch.branch_of_interest.min.spp.2.dNdS.summary``` we can take a look at the output; as you can see each line of the label file generates a summary output - named with the identifyer and the treshold of missing species.
+This is an ouput for an internal branch:

 ```
 branch/clade        OG      spp_n  dNdS    t      dN      dS